ISO 27001 Monitoring & Review Phase

 Internal audits are a requirement under section 9.2.2 of ISO 27001:2022, and therefore a critical component of the Monitoring & Review phase.

-These audits assess the ISMS's compliance with ISO 27001 requirements and organizational policies.
-Internal audits help identify non-conformities, areas for improvement, and ensure that the ISMS is effectively implemented and maintained.
+These audits assess the ISMS’s compliance with ISO 27001 requirements and organisational policies.
+Internal audits help identify non-conformities and areas for improvement, ensuring that the ISMS is effectively implemented and maintained.

 internal audit steps